-A whistleblower was instrumental in bringing a Medicare fraud case that ended with a jury verdict of nearly $11 million against the owner of a Gulfport, Mississippi, hospital.
+A whistleblower was instrumental in bringing a Medicare fraud case that ended with a jury verdict of nearly $11 million against a Gulfport, Mississippi, hospital owner.

 U.S. Attorney Mike Hurst described the case against Ted Cain, owner of Stone County Hospital, and his wife Julie Cain, as “one of the most egregious cases of Medicare fraud” ever litigated in Mississippi.